aikedejongste/docs.aikedejongste.nl/apps/elasticsearch.md

 ## Install a stack with Helm

-It looks to me like tihs doesn't work with the basic (free) license.
+It looks to me like this doesn't work with the basic (free) license.
 Or at least not for fleet-server.

 helm show values elastic/eck-stack